 Re-visioning Permanent Collection Installations of Netherlandish Art: Dialogues between Academia, Museum and Society

-The 2022 conference of the Historians of Netherlandish Art (HNA) concluded with a plenary joint session with CODART, in the auditorium of the Rijksmuseum.
+The 2022 conference of the Historians of Netherlandish Art (HNA) concluded with a plenary joint session with CODART, in the auditorium of the Rijksmuseum on 4 June 2022.

 Museums and collection departments all over the world – including those of Netherlandish art – are having to confront new and increasingly urgent questions.
 For whom was that art actually created?
 To what extent does that art reflect, challenge, or confirm societal relations as they existed in the past or still apply today?
 What role do museums and universities see themselves as playing in the choices they make when researching and displaying Netherlandish art from the past in today’s society?
 And how does this affect the way museums and departments of Netherlandish art operate?

 The first round is moderated by Suzanne van de Meerendonk (Bader Curator of European Art, Agnes Etherington Art Centre, Queen’s University, Kingston, Canada) and will focus on a number of museums that are currently restructuring their permanent collection, or engaged in deliberations about it.
 Nico Van Hout (Head of Collection Research and Curator of Seventeenth Century Paintings, Royal Museum of Fine Arts, Antwerp), Dorine Maat (Junior Curator, Amsterdam Museum, Amsterdam) and Michele Frederick (Associate Curator of European Art, North Carolina Museum of Art, Raleigh) discuss the questions they are encountering in the course of this work – relating both to matters of principle and practical challenges – and how they are dealing with them?